azagniotov/stubby4j/README.md

    your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
 In other words, this allows you to load top-level certificates from a root certificate authority.
 When providing a keystore file to `stubby4j`, the keystore should have `.PKCS12` or `.JKS` file extension.
 See [command-line switches](#command-line-switches) for more information.

+#### Support for HTTP/2 on HTTPS URIs over TLS using ALPN extension

+TBD

 ### Client-side TLS configuration